AshParker19/42_minishell/docs/documentation.md

 void increment_shlvl(t_mbox *mbox);                                     //increases the value of the 'SHLVL' variable void unset_var(t_mbox *mbox, const char *key);                          //removes the node with the given key from the ll
 ```

+TODO: link the function with #:~:text=funtionname at the end of the url

 With the following [builtin](#builtins) commands variables can be...
 - **shown** using [env](#env-builtin)